-Lending Club Program Matches Adventurous Investors With High-Risk Borrowers
+Lending Club Program Pairs Investors and High-Risk Borrowers

 The world’s largest online investment marketplace has introduced a program to match risk-tolerant lenders with borrowers who don’t qualify for conventional bank loans.

 Lending Club’s innovative new Select Plus platform is an aid to borrowers whose financial history and credit scores disqualify them from taking out bank loans.
 Select Plus identifies these borrowers for lenders willing to work with them on loans and investments.
 The program is intended to help borrowers get funds they need and help lenders achieve attractive returns.

 Last year alone, the San Francisco-based fintech company received more than 14 million bank loan applications, many of which could not be approved because people did not meet the requirements set by the bank lender, whether due to bad credit history, low credit scores, or other reasons.

 The new program will allow Lending Club to broaden its customer base to include those who fall outside bank lender criteria, while providing new opportunities for sophisticated investors.